VilnaCRM-Org/php-service-template/README.md

 changelog-generate           Generate changelog from a project's commit messages check-requirements           Checks requirements for running Symfony and gives useful recommendations to optimize PHP for Symfony. check-security               Checks security issues in project dependencies.
 Without arguments, it looks for a "composer.lock" file in the current directory.
-Pass it explicitly to check a specific "composer.lock" file. commands                     Display all commands in the project namespace composer-validate            The validate command validates a given composer.json and composer.lock coverage                     Create the code coverage report with PHPUnit doctrine-migrations-generate Generates a blank migration class
+Pass it explicitly to check a specific "composer.lock" file. commands                     List all Symfony commands composer-validate            The validate command validates a given composer.json and composer.lock coverage                     Create the code coverage report with PHPUnit doctrine-migrations-generate Generates a blank migration class